stell25/twitter_postgres_indexes/README.md

     > **Hint:**
     > If you need help deleting the data for whatever reason,
-    > let me know and I can delete it for you as a root user.
+    > let me (or the TA) know and we can delete it for you as a root user.

 ## Step 1: Load the Data